eliphatfs/typhon/README.md

 ## Status: Preliminary
 Supports:
-- Function with no global side effects and no parameters and returns `0`
+- Function with no global side effects (`main` function should have no arguments and return `0`)
+- Automatic resolving of dependent functions
+- Basic recurrence in functions (Recurrence of two and more functions are prohibited because of the dependency resolving algorithm.
+Return type inferrence is still quite weak and inaccurate under recurrence)
 - `int` and `float` type
 - Part of `str` type
 - `while`, `if` and `for` statements